MuhammadHaseeb47/Cypress-Docker-Integrated-framework/README.md

 # Cypress-Docker-Integrated-framework

-In this project I integrated Docker and cypress together.
+In this project I implemented Page Object Model and integrated Docker in it.

 ## Description